The BlackRock China equities playbook: investing in reform

-TIANJIN China (Reuters) - The restructuring of China’s state-owned enterprises and the liberalization of its financial markets now provide key opportunities for investment that rarely existed before, BlackRock Inc’s (BLK.N) head of China equities told Reuters.
+TIANJIN, China, Sept 12 (Reuters) - The restructuring of China’s state-owned enterprises and the liberalisation of its financial markets now provide key opportunities for investment that rarely existed before, BlackRock Inc’s head of China equities told Reuters.

 That, combined with the country’s slower pace of economic growth, has triggered a shift away from a GDP-driven investment strategy for the world’s biggest money manager.